eslam135/Singleton-Pattern/README.md

 Create a private static instance variable for the class to store the single instance of the class.

 ### <span style="color:lightgrey">3- Create a static method to access the single instance:
 Create a public static method that returns the single instance of the class.
-If the instance variable is `null`, create a new instance of the class and assign it to the instance variable.
-If the instance variable is not `null`, simply return the existing instance.
+If the instance variable is null, create a new instance of the class and assign it to the instance variable.
+If the instance variable is not null, simply return the existing instance.

 ### <span style="color:lightgrey">4- Use the single instance:
 Use the single instance of the class as required by the application.
-In the code provided, the `addScore()` method is used to add scores to the leaderboard, and the `toString()` method is used to get a string representation of the leaderboard.
+In the code provided, the addScore() method is used to add scores to the leaderboard, and the toString() method is used to get a string representation of the leaderboard.

 ## <span style="color:pink">Why is it considered a code smell in most cases?</span>